KeliLanguage/doc/specification/section-4-magic-expressions.md

 Tag matchers \(a.k.a [case expression](https://en.wikibooks.org/wiki/Haskell/Control_structures)\) is the heart of control structure in Keli, as Keli does not provide any if-else structure.

 Before we use tag matchers, we must first defined a [tagged union](section-5-declarations.md#5-4-tagged-unions-declaration).
-For the sake of demonstration, we will use the following tagged union `Color` for further explanation.
+For the sake of demonstration, we will use the following tagged union `Shape` for further explanation.

 ```c
 Shape = tags.